webreactor/rmq-dump/Readme.md

 Commands:

-- dump - dumps messages from RMQ to STDOUT
+- `dump`: dumps messages from RMQ to STDOUT
-- load - loads messages from STDIN to RMQ
+- `load`: loads messages from STDIN to RMQ
-- dryload - Dry run load will show how -v -s -a optionas will affest messages
+- `dryload`: dry run load will show how `-v`, `-s` and `-a` options will affect messages
-- list - shows current state in RMQ with -v -s filters.
+- `list`: shows current state in RabbitMQ with -v -s filters.
 Use as dry run for load
-- help - prints help
+- `help`: prints help

 Make dump all messages of all vhosts: